-On April 29, 2016, our Board of Directors amended the ACADIA Pharmaceuticals Inc. 2010 Equity Incentive Plan, as amended (the "2010 Plan"), subject to stockholder approval, to among other things, increase the number of shares of common stock authorized for issuance under the 2010 Plan by 3,000,000 shares.
-We refer to the 2010 Plan, as amended on April 29, 2016, as the "Amended 2010 Plan" throughout this proxy statement.
+On April 19, 2017, our Board of Directors amended the ACADIA Pharmaceuticals Inc. 2010 Equity Incentive Plan, as amended (the "2010 Plan"), subject to stockholder approval, to among other things, increase the number of shares of common stock authorized for issuance under the 2010 Plan by 5,500,000 shares.
+We refer to the 2010 Plan, as amended on April 19, 2017, as the "Amended 2010 Plan" throughout this proxy statement.
 References in this proposal to our Board of Directors include the Compensation Committee of the Board, where applicable.

 A description of the material terms of the Amended 2010 Plan are summarized below.
-The key difference between the terms of the 2010 Plan and the Amended 2010 Plan is as follows:
+The key differences between the terms of the 2010 Plan and the Amended 2010 Plan are as follows: